 VCE Languages: Chinese and Vietnamese

 The study of a language other than English contributes to the overall education of students, most particularly in the area of communication, but also in the areas of cross-cultural understanding, intercultural learning, cognitive development, literacy and general knowledge.
 It provides access to the culture of communities which use the language and promotes understanding of different attitudes and values within the wider Australian community and beyond.
-The ability to communicate in another language, in conjunction with other skills, may provide opportunities for employment in the fields of interpreting, social services, ethnic affairs, the tourism and hospitality industries, international relations, the arts, commerce, technology, science, education and the like
+The ability to communicate in another language, in conjunction with other skills, may provide opportunities for employment in the fields of interpreting, social services, ethnic affairs, the tourism and hospitality industries, international relations, the arts, commerce, technology & science.

 Mathematics

 Mathematics is the study of function and pattern in number, logic, space and structure.
-It provides both a framework for thinking and a means of symbolic communication that is powerful, logical, concise and unambiguous and a means by which people can understand and manage their environment.
-Essential mathematical activities include abstracting, providing, applying,investigating, modelling and problem solving.
+It provides both a framework for thinking as well as a means of symbolic communication that is powerful, logical, concise and unambiguous and a means by which people can understand and manage their environment.
+Essential mathematical activities include abstracting, providing, applying, investigating, modelling and problem solving.

 The study is made up of the following units: